FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 The code of our counter application is the following.
-All of the code has been written in the same file, so <i>store</i> is straight available for the React-code.
-We will get to know better ways to structure React/Redux-code later.
+All of the code has been written in the same file, so <i>store</i> is available straight away for the React code.
+We will get to know better ways to structure React/Redux code later.

 ```js
 import React from 'react'